fonttools/fontbakery/docs/source/developer/contrib-getting-started.rst

 accept your patches and contributions to this project.
 There are a few guidelines you need to follow to make that happen.

-Our production vision and high level requirements are explained in :doc:`../user/BRIEF`.

 We use Github’s Issue Tracker to report and track bugs, map out future improvements, set priorities and assign people to them.
 We only assign an issue to someone when they are going to work on that issue soon.
 We